vand3rlinden/MDO-Azure-Automation/README.md

 7. These steps should be repeated for each ```.ps1``` file in this repository.

 ## Extra
-If you have a disere to manage groups in EXO and Entra ID, such as creating a mail enabled Entra ID security group (to fill a EXO DistributionGroup with members of an Entra ID security group with the ```Compare-Object````cmdlet), you need to give your Automation account extra permissions or scope to a second Automation account.
+If you intend to manage groups in Exchange Online (EXO) and Entra ID, for tasks like creating a mail-enabled Entra ID security group (to populate an EXO DistributionGroup with members from an Entra ID security group using the ```Compare-Object``` cmdlet), you must grant additional permissions to your Automation account or scope it to a second Automation account.

-To manage groups, your automation Account needs to module (see [step 2](https://github.com/vand3rlinden/AzureAutomation/blob/main/README.md#setting-up-an-automation-account-with-the-necessary-permissions))
+To manage groups, your automation Account needs:
-- Microsoft.Graph.Groups
+- The module ```Microsoft.Graph.Groups``` (see [step 2](https://github.com/vand3rlinden/AzureAutomation/blob/main/README.md#setting-up-an-automation-account-with-the-necessary-permissions)).
+- Extra graph permissions ```Group.ReadWrite.All``` and ```GroupMember.ReadWrite.All``` (see [step 4](https://github.com/vand3rlinden/AzureAutomation/blob/main/README.md#setting-up-an-automation-account-with-the-necessary-permissions))